Painful Heel Lump or Bump on the Back of the Foot [Best Treatment!]

 - Great shoes are then best combined with great orthotics.

-- The key is to actually wear them.
+- The key is actually to wear them.
 Wearing these devices during dinner and walking barefoot for the other 23hrs of the day won’t fix the problem.

-- For some people if the pain is bad, they may need a cast or boot for at least a few weeks.
+- For some people, if the pain is bad, they may need a cast or boot for at least a few weeks.

 Best Supportive Shoes: